 ECS PROVIDES SERVICES FOR SROS

-ECS partnered with the City of San Francisco to provide housing and services for formerly homeless adults at three SRO hotel properties in SOMA and the Tenderloin.
+ECS partnered with the City of San Francisco to provide housing and services for formerly homeless adults at three Single Resident-Occupancy hotel properties in SOMA and the Tenderloin.

 CANON BARCUS COMMUNITY HOUSE OPENS